Germany sees "fiscal union" decisions in early 2013

 The eight-page paper, entitled "More Growth for Europe - Employment, Investment, Innovation", lays out a timetable for closer fiscal integration, a step Chancellor Angela Merkel believes is crucial to winning back the confidence of financial markets after more than two years of crisis.

-But the plans may worry investors more than reassure them because Berlin expects nearly a full year of consultations and debate before decisions on the path to a so-called "fiscal union" are finalized.
+But the plans may worry investors more than reassure them because Berlin expects nearly a full year of consultations and debate before decisions on the path to a so-called "fiscal union" are finalised.

 The paper, which officials said was approved by chancellery, finance ministry and foreign ministry last Friday, says that the European Commission and European Council President Herman Van Rompuy are likely to come up with concrete proposals on closer policy coordination in time for a December summit of EU leaders.